Navy bans vaping on ships after explosions, burns

 The U.S. Navy is banning vaping on ships after at least a dozen reports of explosions and injuries.

-NORFOLK, Va. — The U.S. Navy is banning vaping on ships after at least a dozen reports of explosions and injuries.
+NORFOLK, Va.
+(AP) — The U.S. Navy is banning vaping on ships after at least a dozen reports of explosions and injuries.

 Naval commanders said in a statement Friday that the temporary electronic cigarette policy aims to protect sailors and the fleet.
 It starts next month.